Authored by the expert who managed and guided the team behind the Cyprus Property Pack

 Is it a good time to buy a rental property in Paphos in 2026?

-As of early 2026, it is generally a good time to buy a rental property in Paphos, especially if you focus on well-located apartments in neighborhoods like Kato Paphos, Universal, or Chloraka where rental demand is strong and yields average 5% to 6%.
+As of 2026, it is a good time to buy a rental property in Paphos only if the unit is well located, sensibly priced, and easy to rent year-round.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Paphos.